elasticio/api-docs/source/includes/_contracts.md

 }
 ```

-This endpoints returns a list of pending members (invites) for certain Contract.
+This endpoint returns a list of pending members (invites) for a specific Contract's scope.

 ### HTTP Request